-Of course, there is also the other side of such "liberalization": the level of foreigner’s salary should be at least 10 minimal amounts of the minimal salary determined in the legislation of Ukraine (with the exception of certain categories of employees, such as founders of business, foreign IT professionals, employees of creative professions, graduates of universities, which are included in the first hundred world ratings).
+Naturally, there is also the other side of such "liberalization".
+The level of foreigner’s salary should be at least 10 times more than minimal salary set by the legislation of Ukraine (except certain categories of employees, such as business founders, foreign IT professionals, employees of creative professions, graduates of universities that are among the world top 100 ratings).

-Separately, it should be noted that the state really has taken a step towards investors: for the first time the term of work permits for foreigners can be up to 3 years (moreover, the employer has the right to determine the accurate term at its discretion) for shareholders and beneficiary owners who work in the business.
-The increase of the validity term for the work permits should positively affect the investment attractiveness of Ukraine.
+Separately, the state clearly has taken a step towards investors.
+For the first time, the validity of work permits for foreigners can be up to 3 years for shareholders and beneficiary owners who work in the business.
+Moreover, the employer has the right to determine the exact term of such employment at its discretion.
+The increase of the work permits’ validity term should affect the investment attractiveness of Ukraine positively.

-A noteworthy fact is that after the adoption of the Law, the procedure for granting permits for the employment of foreigners is comprehensively regulated by the norms of the legislative act (the text of which was supplemented by the adoption of the Law of Ukraine "On Amending Certain Legislative Acts of Ukraine on Removing Barriers to Attracting Foreign Investments"), and not at the level of the by-law normative legal act, approved by the Resolution of the Cabinet of Ministers of Ukraine as of 27 May 2013 (hereinafter - the Procedure).
+A noteworthy fact is that the procedure of granting permits for the foreigners’ employment is completely regulated by the norms of the legislative act.
+The act’s text was supplemented by the adoption of the Law of Ukraine On Amending Some Legislative Acts of Ukraine on Removing Barriers to Attracting Foreign Investments.
+Earlier the procedure of issuing, prolongation and cancelation of employment permits for foreigners and stateless persons was regulated at the level of the by-law normative legal act, approved by the Resolution of the Cabinet of Ministers of Ukraine as of 27 May 2013 (hereinafter - the Procedure).

-It is worth noting that the text of the Law does not provide for transitional provisions at all.
-Thus, issues of application of the Law to previously issued work permits remains unregulated.
-For example, previously the minimum wage level for foreigners was the same as for citizens of Ukraine.
+It stands to mention that the text of the Law does not provide for transitional provisions at all.
+Thus, the issues of the Law use to previously issued work permits remain unregulated.
+For example, previously the minimum salary for foreigners was the same as for citizens of Ukraine.
 Now there is a gradation (as already mentioned above).
-And if there are no issues with obtaining new work permits for foreigners (the corresponding salary level is stipulated in the employment contract), in the case of prolongation this fact (level of salary) is not verified in practice: in the list of documents that are submitted for the extension of permits for the employment of foreigners, there is neither one that would confirm this fact.
+There are no issues with obtaining new work permits for foreigners (the corresponding salary level is specified in the employment contract).
+But in the case of prolongation, the level of the salary is not verified in practice.
+The list of documents that are submitted for the foreigners’ employment permits prolongation doesn’t contain any confirming salary level.

-In addition, we would like to attract the attention to another category of persons for whom specific rules are stipulated for the issuing of the work permits - these are representatives of creative professions (according to clauses 8-4, part 1, article 1 of the Law.
-They include photographers, writers, journalists, theatrical figures, artists, performers, scientists and many others.
-And if it suddenly becomes necessary to design such a foreign employee (a rather rare in practice basis for issuing permits for the employment of foreigners), the employer will need to file a notarized copy of the document that identifies such an object of copyright and/or related rights and confirm authorship (although the text of the Law clearly determines that the main characteristic of this group of foreign employees is the presence of the main labor function in creating objects of copyright and/or related rights.
-It is obvious that this requirement is unjustified in principle (objects will be created in the future, for this, in fact, it is necessary to obtain a work permit).
-Moreover, according to the current legislation of Ukraine in the field of intellectual property (Article 11 Law of Ukraine No. 3792-XII On Copyright and Neighboring Rights) there is no need to register copyright (or an object of copyright), and the author is the person designated as the author of the work (in the absence evidence of another).
-Moreover, not all objects of copyright can be fixed in the form that is generally allowed for notarization in Ukraine (for example, video materials etc.).
+Also, we would like to point out another category of specialists that has specific rules for the work permits issuing.
+This includes representatives of creative professions whose work duties are related to the objects of copyright and/or related rights according to clauses 8-4, part 1, article 1 of the Law.
+They include photographers, writers, journalists, art specialists, artists, performers, scientists, and many others.
+It is a rather rare basis in practice for issuing permits for the employment of foreigners.
+But if the employer needs to engage such a foreign employee he will need to file a notarized copy of the document that identifies such an object of copyright and/or related rights and confirm authorship.
+Although the text of the Law clearly determines that the main work duty of this group of foreign employees is creating objects of copyright and/or related rights.
+Obviously, this requirement is unjustified as such because objects will be created in the future and for this, the work permit is obtained.
+Moreover, according to the current legislation of Ukraine in the intellectual property area (Article 11 Law of Ukraine No. 3792-XII On Copyright and Related Rights), there is no need to register copyright or an object of copyright, and if there is no other evidence the author is the person designated as the author of the work.
+Besides, not all objects of copyright can be notarized in a fixed form allowed in Ukraine (for example, video materials, etc.).

 CONTACT INFORMATIONmob. +38 (073) 153-73-18oc.orptapxe%40ytLinkedIn